John Kearney (bishop)

-John Kearney, D.D. (c.1742–1813) was the Church of Ireland Bishop of Ossory from 1806 to 1813.
+John Kearney, D.D.
+(10 August 1744 – 22 May 1813) was an Irish academic and bishop who served as the 23rd Provost of Trinity College Dublin from 1799 to 1806.
+He was the Church of Ireland Bishop of Ossory from 1806 to 1813.

+Early life

-Born c.
-1742 in Dublin, the son of a barber-surgeon, Kearney was elected a Scholar of Trinity College Dublin in 1760 and a Fellow in 1764.
+Kearney was born in Dublin in 1744, the son of a barber-surgeon, and the younger brother of Michael Kearney.

+Kearney was elected a Scholar of Trinity College Dublin in 1760 and a Fellow in 1764.

+Academic career

 He held the Chair of Oratory from 1781 until his appointment as Provost in July 1799.

 Kearney was nominated Bishop of Ossory on 4 January and appointed by letters patent on 20 January 1806.
 He was consecrated at Trinity College Chapel on 2 February 1806, by Charles Agar, Archbishop of Dublin, assisted by Charles Lindsay, Bishop of Kildare and Nathaniel Alexander, Bishop of Down and Connor.
-Kearney died in office at Kilkenny on 22 May 1813.

-He was elected a Fellow of the Royal Society in May 1806.
+His replacement as Provost was George Hall.
+That year, Kearney was elected a Fellow of the Royal Society in May 1806.

-An oil on canvas painting of him by William Cuming exists.

-He was a great-great-great-granduncle of Barack Obama.
+Kearney died in office in Kilkenny on 22 May 1813.